bylexus/adventofcode2020/README.md

 speed gain: again - a lot: runs in 36ms now.

+==> **Third Iteration**: Ah, crap! there is a MUCH SIMPLER solution for this problem: There is no need to create full ticket lists, calculate its ids etc...

+Just look for a gap in the already taken ID list (sort id list, check for a distance of 2), then the missing ID is already there....

+With this approach, it took 30ms in total...

 I learned in python:

 * diff 2 lists is super-easy: `list(set(list1) - set(list2))`
 * create full combinations of a set of chars, here: (0,1) for length 10: `itertools.product([0,1], repeat = 10)`

+I learned in general:

+Think twice!